Musk threatens to boot Twitter account impersonators | Technology

 “That no longer applies.
 Good luck out there!” she added.

 The $8 verified accounts are Musk's way of democratizing the service, he claims.
 On Saturday, a Twitter update for iOS devices listed on Apple's app store said users who “sign up now” for the new “Twitter Blue with verification” can get the blue check next to their names “just like the celebrities, companies and politicians you already follow.”
 It said the service would first be available in the U.S., Canada, Australia, New Zealand and the U.K. However, it was not available Sunday and there was no indication when it would roll go live.
 A Twitter employ, Esther Crawford, told The Associated Press it is coming “soon but it hasn't launched yet.”
-Twitter did not respond on Sunday to an email seeking comment.
+Twitter did not respond on Sunday to an email seeking comment on the verified accounts issue and Griffin's suspension.

-Some Twitter users have already begun migrating from the platform — to alternatives such as Mastodon and Counter Social — following layoffs that began Friday that reportedly affected about half of Twitter's 7,500-employee workforce.
+Like Griffin, some Twitter users have already begun migrating from the platform — Counter Social is another popular alternative — following layoffs that began Friday that reportedly affected about half of Twitter's 7,500-employee workforce.
 They fear a breakdown of moderation and verification could create a disinformation free-for-all on what has been the internet's main conduit for reliable communications from public agencies and other institutions.

 Many companies have paused advertising on the platform out of concern it could become more unruly under Musk.